Pivotality, twisted centres and the anti-double of a Hopf monad: Introduction

-The pivotal structures of the Drinfeld centre $\ZCat C$ of a finite tensor category $\cat C$ were studied by Shimizu in \cite{Shimizu2016}.
-We contribute to these results with the following observations: the set $\Pic \ACat C$ of isomorphism classes of `invertible' objects in $\ACat C$ forms a heap, see Lemma~\ref{lem: inv_twisted_form_heap}.
+The pivotal structures of the Drinfeld centre \(\ZCat C\) of a finite tensor category \(\cat C\) were studied by Shimizu in \cite{Shimizu2016}.
+We contribute to these results with the following observations: the set \(\Pic \ACat C\) of isomorphism classes of $\cat{C}$-invertible objects in \(\ACat C\) forms a heap, see Lemma~\ref{lem: inv_twisted_form_heap}.
 That is, it behaves like a group but without a fixed neutral element.
 Note that this provides a parallel with the aforementioned fact that Hopf cyclic cohomology has no canonical coefficients.
-Equipping the set of pivotal structures $\Piv \ZCat C$ of $\ZCat C$ with the same algebraic structure, we construct a heap morphism $\kappa \from \Pic \ACat C \to \Piv \ZCat C$.
-In general, we cannot expect $\kappa$ to be injective.
-This is analogous to the Hopf algebra case where one shows that multiplying a pivotal element with a central group-like does not alter the induced pivotal structure.
-Our adaptation of `central group-like elements' are invertible objects in the centre $\ZCat C$ which admit a `trivial' braiding.
-As these act nicely on $\Pic \ACat C$, we can consider a quotient heap $\Pic \ACat C/_{\sim}$ and indeed, the induced morphism
+Equipping the set of pivotal structures \(\Piv \ZCat C\) of \(\ZCat C\) with the same algebraic structure, we construct a heap morphism \(\kappa \from \Pic \ACat C \to \Piv \ZCat C\).
+In general, we cannot expect \(\kappa\) to be injective.
+Instead, we show that invertible objects in the centre \(\ZCat C\) which admit a `trivial' braiding act nicely on \(\Pic \ACat C\) and the induced pivotal structures only depend on the orbit of this action.
+The orbits themselves form a quotient heap and the induced morphism

 is injective, see Theorem~\ref{thm: equiv_establishes_piv}.
-In many cases, such as $\cat C$ being a finite tensor category, it is moreover surjective.
+In many cases, such as \(\cat C\) being a finite tensor category, it is moreover surjective.
 However, by constructing a counterexample, we show in Theorem~\ref{thm: non_induced_pivotal_structure} that this is not true in general.